 First Impressions / Setting up

-You subscribe to it via the Beatport site.
+You subscribe to it via the Beatport streaming website.
 Once subscribed, you’re able to create playlists on the Beatport site and add songs to them.
-You can then access these playlists (and search the catalogue) while spinning when you login to Beatport Link inside your DJ app.
+You can then access these playlists (and search the catalogue) while spinning when you login to Beatport inside your DJ app.

 Check out our guide to the Best DJ Music Streaming Services

-Finally, the top-tier Beatport Link Pro+ (US$59.99/month) gets you all the features of the previous plans, but with storage for up to 100 songs in the Offline Locker.
+Finally, the top-tier Beatport Professional (US$29.99/month) gets you all the features of the previous plans, but with storage for up to 1000 songs in the Offline Locker.

 The playlisting aspect is still a bit clunky: there’s no way for you to add a song to a playlist while browsing Beatport.
 You need to do it from within the playlist itself which you will want to have in a separate tab or window.
 That means you need to copy/paste the artist name and title every single time you want to add a track to a playlist, which is a bit of a drag.